 If you win as many hands as you lose, with the approximately the same amount in the pot, you will lose on average 2.5% of each bet.
 1000 x $1 bets = $500 winnings x 5% rake = $25 average loss at the Texas Hold'em and a $50 average loss at the Texas Hold'em tournaments.
-For Texas Hold'em Bonus you will lose $1000 wagered x 2.1% house edge = $21 average long term loss.
-This doesn't even take into account the added edge the winning poker players have on you, which greatly decreases the chances of you being a winning poker player.
+For Texas Hold'em Bonus you will lose $1000 wagered x 2.1% house edge = $21 average long-term loss.
+This doesn't even consider the added edge the winning poker players have on you, which greatly decreases the chances of you being a winning poker player.
 If you are an average Texas Hold'em player, you might want to check out the Bovada Casino, which has Texas Hold'em Bonus in their casino

 The Below Average Poker Player

 If are even slightly below the average poker player, then